railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	packed ready for customer shipment, should not be thought of as available for sale elsewhere.

-	In the default configuration, Open ERP uses the same ``Stock`` location for both Input and Output because it is fairly simple to comprehend.
+	In the default configuration, Open ERP uses the same ``Stock`` location for both Input and Output because it is easier to understand when you're starting out.

 .. index::
    single: Account Chart